Diagnostic Tests to Confirm a Locked-In Syndrome Diagnosis

 Even once they recover consciousness and the doctor diagnoses locked-in syndrome, patients require care to sustain life and prevent further injury.
 This includes actions to prevent bed sores and pneumonia, as well as other infections.

 Patients also need rehabilitation and various supportive therapies to allow for as much improvement as possible.
-Establishing communication is key for improving their quality of life, and their doctors should recommend assistive devices for communication.
+Establishing communication is key to improving their quality of life, and their doctors should recommend assistive devices for communication.
 A power wheelchair provides the necessary mobility to participate in family and community activities.

 Taking Legal Action for Your Loved One Diagnosed with Locked-In Syndrome